mcdemarco/the-new-kitchen-cookbook/quick-bread/cornbread.md

 ## Variants

-For a dairy cornbread or corn muffins, I use the recipe off the back of Indian Head cornmeal:  replace whole wheat flour with white flour, use 1/4 c. sugar, 1 tsp. salt, 1 c. lactose-free milk, and 1/4 c. oil.
+For a dairy cornbread or corn muffins, I use the recipe off the back of Indian Head cornmeal:  replace whole wheat flour (above) with white flour, use 1/4 c. sugar, 1 tsp. salt, 1 c. lactose-free milk, and 1/4 c. oil.

 For a dozen muffins, grease and fill muffin tin 2/3 full per muffin.
 Bake 15 minutes at 425° (400° with convection).